-Only 42% of the participants demanded compensation of above $500 or insisted on expedited delivery.
-Forty-five percent of participants demanded compensation that would cover their losses, and 13% agreed to be only partly compensated or not compensated at all.
-To test the impact of empathy and the contracting party on behavior, we created two dummy variables: (1) Self-interest which is assigned a value of 1 when participants express a desire for either an expedited delivery or compensation exceeding $500, and 0 in all other cases; (2) Loss-sharing which is assigned a value of 1 when participants indicate a willingness to accept less than $500 in compensation, and 0 in all other cases.
+Only 42% of the participants demanded compensation of more than $500 or insisted on expedited delivery.
+Forty-five percent of participants demanded compensation that would cover their losses, and 13% agreed to only partial compensated or no compensation at all.
+To test the impact of empathy on the behavior of with the contracting party, we created two dummy variables: (1) Self-interest, which was assigned a value of 1 when participants expressed a desire for either an expedited delivery or compensation exceeding $500, and 0 in all other cases; (2) Loss-sharing, which was assigned a value of 1 when participants indicated a willingness to accept less than $500 in compensation, and 0 in all other cases.

-To test the association between empathy and contract behavior we regressed both Self-interest and Loss-sharing on empathy elicitation.
-No significant effect was found (p=0.36 in both logistic regressions) suggesting that our attempt to elicit empathy to encourage solidarity failed.
-Moreover, no significant association was found between the empathy participants felt toward the small business—as measured by the three-statement scale (α=0.81)—and the empathy elicitation condition.
+To test the association between empathy and contract behavior, we regressed both Self-interest and Loss-sharing on empathy elicitation.
+No significant effect was found (p=0.36 in both logistic regressions), suggesting that our attempt to elicit empathy to encourage solidarity failed.
+Moreover, no significant association was found between the empathy participants felt towards the small business—as measured by the three-statement scale (α=0.81)—and the empathy elicitation condition.
 This implies that our elicitation did not evoke empathy.
 However, as shown in Table 1, empathy as measured by the scale was highly significantly associated with both Self-interest (negatively) and Loss-sharing behavior (positively).

-An association was also found between the contracting party and behavior, whereby when the small business was portrayed as Jennifer as opposed to Light Fixtures Inc., participants were more solidaristic (see Figure 1).
-Logistic regressions depicted in Table 1 demonstrated a significant association between the contracting party and Self-interest even after controlling for demographics, and no significant association between the contracting party and loss-sharing.
+An association was also found between the type of contracting party and behavior.
+When the small business was portrayed as Jennifer as opposed to Light Fixtures Inc., participants were more solidaristic (see Figure 1).
+Logistic regressions (shown in Table 1) demonstrated a significant association between the contracting party and Self-interest even after controlling for demographics, and no significant association between the contracting party and Loss-sharing.
 Additionally, no interaction effects of the contracting party and empathy condition on either Self-interest or Loss-sharing were found.
-In addition, under the individual condition, participants reported significantly more empathy toward the business (r=0.19, p=0.01).
+In addition, under the individual condition, participants reported significantly more empathy towards the business (r=0.19, p=0.01).